Glossary of Hip Terms[A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z ]

 Abduction: Movement of a limb or other body part outward and away from the midline of the body.

-Acetabulum: Cup-shaped socket that is part of the pelvis and holds the head of the femur to make the hip joint.
+Acetabulum: Cup-shaped “socket” that is part of the pelvis and holds the head of the femur to make up the hip joint.
+Three bones fuse together to make up the acetabulum.
+These are the ilium, ischium, and pubis.

 Adduction: Movement of a limb or other body part toward the midline of the body.